 Some perspective is called for.
 2.9 per cent isn’t a bad number at this stage.

-Telecom NZ, the largest ISP, has just started selling fibre connections.
+Telecom NZ, the largest ISP, has recently started selling fibre connections.
 Vodafone, the second largest, has yet to begin.
-Some houses, passed but not connected, are still sitting on waiting lists – a lag is inevitable.
+Some houses, passed but not connected, are still sitting on waiting lists for a connection – a lag is inevitable.

 Fibre marketing is still in its infancy.
 And, anyway, people don’t have to jump and buy right away.
-I’d be more worried if New Zealanders unthinkingly immediately plonked down cash for every new gee-gaw that comes on the market.
+It would be more concerning if New Zealanders unthinkingly immediately plonked down cash for every new gee-gaw that comes on the market.

 Another point to consider; what would be the ideal take-up rate?

 Fixed line telephones never reached every single NZ premise even when dial-up was the only option.
 Today’s consumers have other choices.
 There are ADSL and mobile broadband.